What Is a Compa Ratio & How to Calculate It

 Knowing your company’s compa ratio will help you:

 - Understand where your pay falls in your market.
-Do you have trouble attracting the top talent in your area or industry?
+Do you have trouble attracting top talent in your area or industry?
 Do you lose employees to competitors?
 Your compa ratio may explain why.

 While employees tend to overestimate what they think they should be paid, they do have a general idea of the market value for their role.
 So should you.